On the Trail of the Assassins: Background

-On the Trail of the Assassins is, at its core, a retelling of the investigation and unsuccessful prosecution of Clay Shaw.
-But Garrison weaved personal recollections into the book, which turned it into a memoir as well as an attack on the Warren Commission's lone-gunman theory.
-He asserts in the Introduction that unlike authors of the hundreds of other JFK assassination books, he was not just a critic "analyzing the dry evidence" of the case; he was also "a participant, a prosecutor and an investigator."
+On the Trail of the Assassins is a retelling of the investigation and unsuccessful prosecution of Clay Shaw.
+But Garrison also weaved in personal recollections, which turned the book into a memoir as well as an attack on the Warren Commission's lone-gunman theory.
+He asserts in the Introduction that unlike authors of the hundreds of other JFK assassination books, he was not just a critic "analyzing the dry evidence" of the case; he was "a participant, a prosecutor and an investigator."

 In an early manuscript draft, Garrison told the story from a third-person point of view.
 His editor Zachary Sklar (who is thanked at the start of the Acknowledgements) urged Garrison to recast the book in the first person to make it more of a memoir.
 Garrison eventually agreed to the change and, as James DiEugenio observes, "I think most people today would say that was a good choice."
-To emphasize the personal dimensions of the story, the subtitle of the first edition was: "My Investigation and Prosecution of the Murder of President Kennedy".
+To emphasize the autobiographical dimensions of the story, the subtitle of the first edition was: "My Investigation and Prosecution of the Murder of President Kennedy".
 In a later edition, the subtitle was reworded as "One Man's Quest to Solve the Murder of President Kennedy".

 Garrison had to write portions of the book from memory because he was unable to access many of his office records, including grand jury transcripts (his successor as New Orleans DA, Harry Connick Sr., had ordered all of Garrison's DA records to be burned).
 As a consequence, there are inaccuracies in Trail, according to Garrison biographer Joan Mellen.
 For example, she says it was not U.S. Senator Russell Long who first prompted Garrison to question the Warren Report; it was Congressman Hale Boggs (D-LA), a member of the Warren Commission, who privately expressed misgivings to Garrison in March 1964.

 Mellen notes that before selecting "On the Trail of the Assassins", Garrison contemplated other titles: The Execution; The War Machine; A Game of Kings; Coup D'Etat; and A Farewell to Justice.
+He was using the latter title when he shopped the book around in the mid-1980s.
+A Farewell to Justice was rejected by twenty publishers prior to its acceptance by Sheridan Square Press.

-He dedicates the book to members of his DA staff in the 1960s—Frank Klein, Andrew Sciambra, James Alcock, Louis Ivon, D'Alton Williams, Alvin Oser, and Numa Bertel—who he says "never stopped fighting to bring out the truth.
+Garrison dedicates the book to members of his DA staff in the 1960s—Frank Klein, Andrew Sciambra, James Alcock, Louis Ivon, D'Alton Williams, Alvin Oser, and Numa Bertel—who he says "never stopped fighting to bring out the truth.
 They just ran out of time."